6gentexian/Pacman/README.md

 ## Summary
 This script provides basic maintenance and updating for pacman (package management) in an Arch Linux installation.
-The scripts has 3 main parts:
+The script has 3 main parts:
 1. System maintenance- regulating the contents and size of the pacman cache.
-2. Updates the mirrorlist, syncs official repos and updates packages from the official repos and the AUR.
+1. Updating the mirrorlist, syncs official repos and updates packages (from the official repos and the AUR).
-3. Outputs files that contain lists of packages explicitly installed on the machine.
+1. Outputs files that contain lists of installed packages.